-PROVISIONS
+CHAPTER ONE GENERAL PROVISIONS

-Introduction
+SECTION ONE INTRODUCTION

-UAB GET Baltic is a company that has been established in accordance with law of the Republic of Lithuania and that carries out its business activity under a market operator licence.
-The company is organising trade in physical natural gas products and provides the participants of the Exchange with the services of the Exchange electronic trading system in Lithuania, Latvia, and Estonia.
+UAB GET Baltic is a company that has been established in accordance with law of the Republic of Lithuania and that carries out its business activity under a Natural gas exchange operator licence.
+The company is organising trade in standardized long-term and short-term physical natural gas products and provides the participants of the Exchange with the services of the Exchange electronic trading system.

-UAB GET Baltic offers an opportunity to buy natural gas in market areas operating in Lithuania, Latvia, and Estonia, including physical delivery.
+UAB GET Baltic offers an opportunity to buy natural gas in market areas operating in Lithuania, common Latvian and Estonian market area and Finland including physical delivery.

-At a Natural Gas Exchange that is established, UAB GET Baltic offers an opportunity to buy natural gas products together with the cross-border capacities allocated by the implicit capacity allocation method at the interconnection points of transmission systems.
-For the time being, when trading in a day-ahead and (or) within-day product, an order to buy and (or) to sell natural gas is displayed in all three Baltic countries.
+By organizing trading on the Exchange electronic trading system UAB GET Baltic offers an opportunity to buy natural gas products together with the cross-border capacities allocated by the implicit capacity allocation method at the interconnection points of transmission systems.
+When trading in a day-ahead and (or) within-day product, an order to buy and (or) to sell natural gas is displayed in all three market areas: Lithuanian, common Latvian and Estonian market area and Finnish.

-Goal of the Regulation
+SECTION TWO GOAL OF THE REGULATION

-The goal of the UAB GET Baltic Regulation of trading on the natural gas exchange (hereinafter referred to as "the Regulation") is to establish the principles of operation of the natural gas exchange of UAB GET Baltic (hereinafter referred to as "the Exchange") and trading rules on the Exchange, the procedure for the submission of orders to buy and to sell natural gas and the settlement procedure, the rights and duties of participants of the Exchange, entities intending to be the participants of the Exchange, and the natural gas market operator (hereinafter referred to as “the Operator”) during operation on the Exchange.
+The goal of the UAB GET Baltic Regulation of trading on the natural gas exchange (hereinafter referred to as "the Regulation") is to establish the principles of operation of the natural gas exchange of UAB GET Baltic and trading rules on the Exchange, the procedure for the submission of orders to buy and to sell natural gas and the settlement procedure, the rights and duties of participants of the Exchange, entities intending to be the participants of the Exchange, and the Natural gas exchange operator during operation on the Exchange.

-The Operator, entities intending to be the participants of the Exchange, and the participants of the Exchange (including Participants with Market Maker status), who buy and (or) sell, intend to buy and (or) to sell natural gas in the future on the Exchange shall act in accordance with this Regulation.
+The Natural gas exchange operator, entities intending to be the participants of the Exchange, and the participants of the Exchange (including Participants with Market Maker status), who buy and (or) sell, intend to buy and (or) to sell natural gas in the future on the Exchange shall act in accordance with this Regulation.

-The Regulation has been drawn up in accordance with the Regulation of the European Parliament and Council No. 1227/2011 of 25 October 2011 on wholesale energy market integrity and transparency (hereinafter referred to as “REMIT regulation”), Law on Natural Gas of the Republic of Lithuania, Rules for Trade in Natural Gas adopted by Decree No. 1-293 of the Minister of Energy of the Republic of Lithuania of 28 November 2011 (hereinafter referred to as „the Rules“), and the Rules for the Supervision of Trade in Electricity Energy and Natural Gas (hereinafter referred to as „the Supervision Rules“) adopted by Resolution No. O3-450 of the National Control Commission for Prices and Energy (hereinafter referred to as „the Commission“) of 22 December 2016.
+The Regulation has been drawn up in accordance with Article 38(1) of the Law on Natural Gas of the Republic of Lithuania, considering the Regulation (EU) No 1227/2011 of the European Parliament and of the Council of 25 October 2011 on wholesale energy market integrity and transparency (hereinafter referred to as “REMIT regulation”), Commission Regulation (EU) No 312/2014 of 26 March 2014 establishing a Network Code on Gas Balancing of Transmission Networks, and Commission Regulation (EU) 2015/703 of 30 April 2015 establishing a network code on interoperability and data exchange rules, and, accordingly, the rules of Transmission system operators valid in the market areas.

-The Regulation has been drawn up by the Operator and approved by the Commission in accordance with the procedure prescribed by the legal acts.
+The Regulation has been drawn up by the Operator of the Natural Gas Exchange and approved by the National Energy Regulatory Council (hereinafter referred to as the “Council”) taking into account the opinion of the natural gas market participants operating in the market areas and other supervisory authorities (national regulatory authorities) in accordance with the applicable law.

-Definitions and the meanings thereof
+SECTION THREE DEFINITIONS AND THE MEANINGS THEREOF

 Settlement shall mean a procedure upon which one party eliminates its pecuniary obligation to the other party for the services rendered and for the products bought or sold on the Exchange.

 An advance payment (hereinafter referred to as “the Prepayment”) shall mean the sum of money in advance transferred to the bank account indicated by the Operator by the Participant, designated for payment for the products bought or planned to be bought on the Exchange, the services rendered by the Operator as well as set-off of the penalties.